Last updated March 21st, 2022

 10.3 Confidential Information shall not include any information that: (a) is or becomes publicly available through no fault of Receiving Party; (b) is independently developed by Receiving Party without utilizing Disclosing Party’s Confidential Information; (c) is approved in writing by Disclosing Party for release by Receiving Party; or (d) is disclosed without restriction to Receiving Party in good faith by a third party who is in lawful possession thereof and who has the right to make such disclosure.

-10.4 If, on the advice of legal counsel, Receiving Party is compelled by court order or law (“Legal Order”) to disclose Disclosing Party’s Confidential Information, Receiving Party, unless prohibited by law, shall promptly notify Disclosing Party of such fact, shall provide a copy of the Legal Order and shall reasonably cooperate at Disclosing Party’s request in: (a) opposing the Legal Order or seeking to limit the disclosure to the minimum extent necessary to comply with the Legal Order; (b) seeking a protective order; or (c) appealing the Legal Order.
+10.4 If Receiving Party is compelled by court order or law (“Legal Order”) to disclose Disclosing Party’s Confidential Information, Receiving Party, unless prohibited by law, promptly notify Disclosing Party of such fact, provide a copy of the Legal Order and reasonably cooperate at Disclosing Party’s request and expense in: (a) opposing the Legal Order or seeking to limit the disclosure to the minimum extent necessary to comply with the Legal Order; (b) seeking a protective order; or (c) appealing the Legal Order.
 Failing any of the above, Receiving Party shall disclose only such Disclosing Party Confidential Information to the minimum extent required to comply with the Legal Order.
-Receiving Party shall continue to be bound under the Agreement with respect to Disclosing Party’s Confidential Information disclosed under the Legal Order unless the Disclosing Party’s Confidential Information becomes a matter of public record in connection with the legal process.
+Receiving Party shall continue to be bound under this Agreement with respect to Disclosing Party’s Confidential Information disclosed under the Legal Order unless the Disclosing Party’s Confidential Information becomes a matter of public record in connection with the legal process.

-11.2 Termination by You.
-You may stop using the Services at any time.
-Unless otherwise expressly set forth in these Terms, termination of your account does not relieve you of any obligation to pay any outstanding fees or require Articulate to refund any prepaid fees.
+11.2 Termination by You for No Reason/Termination for Convenience.
+While you may stop using the Services at any time, unless otherwise expressly set forth in the Terms, termination of your account for no reason or convenience does not relieve you of any obligation to pay any outstanding fees or require Articulate to refund any prepaid fees.

-11.3 Termination by Us.
-If we terminate these Terms for reasons other than for cause (to the extent permissible under applicable law), we will make reasonable effort to notify you at least 30 days prior to termination via the email address you provide to us with instructions on how to retrieve your content.
-We may at any time terminate these Terms (and your access to Services) with you if:
+11.4 Termination by Us.
+We may terminate these Terms for cause and/or for the reasons detailed below (to the extent permissible under applicable law), and will make reasonable effort to notify you at least 30 days prior to termination via the email address that you provide to us, if:

 (a) you breach any provision of these Terms (or act in a manner that clearly shows you do not intend to, or are unable to, comply with these Terms);